 Normalization Packages¶

-To delete all the normalization packages, click the More drop-down menu and choose Delete All Packages.
+To delete all the normalization packages, click the More drop-down and choose Delete All Packages.

 Normalization Packages¶

 A delete confirmation dialog box appears on the screen.
-Click Yes to proceed.
+Click Yes on the confirmation box.

 We are glad this guide helped.